2026

 date = {2020-01-01},

-booktitle = {Proceedings of the 29th ACM International Conference on Information & Knowledge Management},
+booktitle = {Proceedings of the 26th ACM SIGKDD Conference on Knowledge Discovery and Data Mining (KDD)},

 keywords = {},